SachinBalagam/devTinder/Readme.md

 -> To elimate the reduntant code middlewares are used -> create a function in another folder and attach it wherever it required

+## handlers functions for schemas

+-> we can attach functions to the schemas itself to off loads from the api requests for example creating json token in api request. it can be done in handler function.

+-> here always we use normal function not arrow function userSchema.methods.getJWT = async function(){
+const user = this;
+const token = await jwt.sign({\_id:user.\_id}, "secretkey", {expiresIn:"1hr"})
+}